 Where do I find the Tindale genealogies?

-The Tindale collection, which includes the genealogies, is held in the South Australian Museum Archives.
+The full Tindale collection, which includes the genealogies, is held in the South Australian Museum archives.
 Various state and community organisations also have copies of the genealogies relevant to their region.
-To apply for family history information that may be held by the SA Museum, you can fill in a Family History Application Form, available online or from the Museum Archives.
+To apply for family history information that may be held by the SA Museum, you can fill in a Family History Application Form.

-The South Australian Museum is the custodian of the complete Tindale collection as well as other records related to families and communities all around Australia.
-You will need to contact the Family and Community History Consultant to access and view the material.
+You will need to contact the Family and Community History Consultant to access and view the material in the Tindale collection.
 For more information about the Tindale collection explore the South Australian Museum website or search the following terms and links.